blueluna/nrf52840-experiments/README.md

-# Experiments with nRF52840-DK
+# Work in progress IEEE 802.15.4 for nRF52840

-This is some experiments with using the nrf52840 radio in 802.14.5 mode.
+This is some experiments with using the nRF52840 radio in 802.14.5 mode.
+The examples in this repository assumes that the nRF52840-DK board is used.
+The host program has only been tested with Fedora 29 Linux.

 There is a target (nRF52840-DK) part, a host part and a serialiser/deserialiser part.
 The nRF52840 communicates with the host over the USB-serial transport.